graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 If the client is not permitted to make the GraphQL request then the server SHOULD reply with `403` status code.

-has Content-Type GraphQL and contains a non-null `data` entry, then it MUST have status code `2xx`, and it SHOULD have status code `200` (Okay).

-If the response has Content-Type GraphQL and has a non-`2xx` status code, the `data` entry must be either:

-- equal to `null`
-- not present

 Note: The result of executing a GraphQL operation may contain partial data as well as encountered errors.
 Errors that happen during execution of the GraphQL